-Welcome to MSGVarsity.com's Memorable Mondays, a summer-long series that looks back on the top players, games and moments from the past season and gazes ahead to 2012-13.
-As the summer goes on, we'll compile all the lists and post them here: www.msgvarsity.com/mondays.
-New lists will be posted every Monday morning.
+Welcome to MSGVarsity.com’s Memorable Mondays, a summer-long series that looks back on the top players, games and moments from the past season and gazes ahead to 2012-13.
+As the summer goes on, we’ll compile all the lists and post them here: www.msgvarsity.com/mondays.
+New Lists will be posted every Monday at noon.

-In Week 6 of Memorable Mondays, we look at five of our favorite venues across Long Island.
+In Week 6 of Memorable Mondays, we look at five of our favorite venues from the Connecticut Region.

 Join us throughout the summer as “Memorable Mondays” brings you more top 5 lists:

 Aug.
 6: Top five coaches from 2011-12?
 Aug.
 13: Top five most memorable games from 2011-12?
 Aug.
 20: Top five teams from 2011-12?
 Aug.
 27: Top five teams to watch in 2012-13